-Actor/singer songwriter Alicia Witt has had a nearly three-decade long career, starting with her film debut in 1984 as Alia in David Lynch's science fiction classic, 'Dune'.
+Actor/singer songwriter Alicia Witt has had a nearly three-decade long career, starting with her film debut, in 1984, as "Alia" in David Lynch's science fiction classic, Dune (1984).

 Witt was born in Worcester, Massachusetts, to Diane (Pietro), a high school teacher, and Robert Witt, a photographer and science teacher.
 Her ancestry includes Irish, Italian, French-Canadian, Polish, and English.

 Alicia is an accomplished singer/songwriter.
-A classically trained pianist, for the past five years she has been performing her original piano-driven rock all across the world, and has opened for Ben Folds Five, Jimmy Webb and John Fullbright.
-Her self-titled first EP was released on iTunes in 2009 and her Kickstarter funded first full length album, 'Live at Rockwood', which was recorded at Rockwood Music Hall in NYC, was released following a self-booked national tour in 2012.
-Witt performed live as the musical guest on CBS' Late Late Show with Craig Ferguson.
+A classically-trained pianist for the past five years, she has been performing her original piano-driven rock all across the world, and has opened for Ben Folds Five, Jimmy Webb and John Fullbright.
+Her self-titled first EP was released on iTunes in 2009 and her Kickstarter-funded first full length album, "Live at Rockwood", which was recorded at Rockwood Music Hall in NYC, was released following a self-booked national tour in 2012.
+Witt performed live as the musical guest on CBS' The Late Late Show with Craig Ferguson (2005).

 She also appeared in Tyler Perry's feature 'A Madea Christmas', which was released through Lionsgate theatrically worldwide on December 14, 2013.
 To round out her trio of holiday films, 'A Snow Globe Christmas' premieres on Lifetime December 17.
 Additionally, she is recurring this year on the ABC series 'Betrayal', as the long-estranged sister of Sara (Hannah Ware).
 Her first episode aired Nov.
 10.